-First time you ask, it looks politeness; second time it feels I am actually expected to contribute; third time, I am prepared, if still a bit embarrassed; forth time, everybody does it, it’s actually pretty safe, this seems pretty egalitarian.
+First time you ask, it looks like politeness; second time it feels I am actually expected to contribute; third time, I am prepared, if still a bit embarrassed; fourth time, everybody does it, it’s actually pretty safe, this seems pretty egalitarian.
 Then you have a protected space.

 Team building?
 Build your team with this simple rule.
 Distributed airtime for voices, spontaneous or engineered is a simple rule to create safe collaborative environments.
 I repeat, you may need to engineer this for a while.